elucian/bee/draft/generic.md

 ## Anonymous Expression

-Anonymous expression is like lambda expression except it does not have a name assigned to it:
+Anonymous expression is like lambda expression except it does not have a name:

 **anonymous expression**
 ```
 (param ∈ type_name, ,...) => (expression)
 ```

-This can be used to create an argument for parameters of type "Rule" declared with "@" like:
+This notation can be used to create an arguments of type expression, declared with "@" like:

 **signature**
 ```